johnmahugu/shamiri/README.md

 ## Feedback

-The project implementation covered various essential features and demonstrated proficiency in both frontend and backend development.
-It provided a comprehensive understanding of integrating a mobile application with a backend service, focusing on usability, security, and performance.
+The project implementation aims to cover various essential features and to demonstrate proficiency in both frontend and backend development.
+It provides a comprehensive demonstration of understanding of integrating a mobile application with a backend service, focusing on usability, security, and performance.
 The setup instructions, documentation, and code structure were crafted to ensure ease of understanding and use.

 If you have any questions or feedback, feel free to reach out.
-Thank you!
+Thank you! johnmahugu@gmail.com